wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/README.md

 Retinal blood vessels are the only deep vessels that can be observed in human body and directly reflect the omen of some cardiovascular diseases and severity of diabetic retinopathy.
 Therefore it is essential for eye doctors to identify the retinal blood vessels from retinal images to diagnose eye diseases.
 The pixelwise classification of vessels from retinal images is called Retinal Blood Vessel Segmentation.

-Below is one example of an image of eyeball (training image):
+Below is one example of an image of eyeball (training image for the machine learning model):
 ![github-small](https://github.com/wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/blob/master/21_training.png)

-Below is one example of an Retinal Blood Vessel Segmented image:
+Below is one example of an Retinal Blood Vessel Segmented image (ground truth for training):
 ![github-small](https://github.com/wanlima594071/retinal-blood-vessel-segmentation-via-machine-learning/blob/master/21_manual1.gif)